Angel Olsen shares title track from new album 'Whole New Mess'

 The North Carolina singer-songwriter, whose last album ‘All Mirrors’ arrived last year, signalled her return on Friday (July 24) by posting a brief snippet of new music.

-Arriving on August 28 via Jagjaguwar, the 11-track ‘Whole New Mess’ record will contain nine songs familiar to fans of ‘All Mirrors’, presented in their “skeletal form” and with varying titles.
+Arriving on August 28 via Jagjaguwar, the 11-track ‘Whole New Mess’ record will contain nine songs familiar to fans of ‘All Mirrors’, presented in their “skeletal form” and with altered titles.

 Rather than being a demo version of Olsen’s previous full-length, the upcoming project has been described as “its own record with its own immovable mood”, and will mark the artist’s first solo effort since her 2012 debut, ‘Half Way Home’.